-He has racked up 43 tackles in seven games, including 13 for losses (seventh in the NCAA) and nine sacks (fourth in the nation).
-It's been 14 seasons since a Buff recorded 10 or more sacks in a season, and he's poised to do it.
-He also has 15 quarterback hurries (and two caused interceptions), seven third down stops, three passes broken up, two touchdown saves and a forced fumble in playing 499 snaps-93 percent of CU's total plays (539) on defense.
+He has racked up 52 tackles including 16 for losses (seventh in the NCAA) and 11 1⁄2 sacks (second in the nation); it had been 14 seasons since a Buff recorded 10 or more sacks in a season; his sights are now on the single season record of 14.
+He also has 16 quarterback hurries (and two caused interceptions), eight third down stops, three passes broken up, two touchdown saves and a forced fumble in playing 613 snaps-92 percent of CU's total plays (665) on defense.